pepollms/tracker/_doc/op_2_design.md

 All _source data import files_ are expected to be in UTF-8 encoding to accomodate special characters like the Spanish "enye", Ñ (lower case ñ).
 All _source data import files_ must be in the _source data import directory_.
+See the [Project Files section](#section-project-files) for more details on the project directory structure.